-- 1. 1.
 Time series graph

-- 2. 2.
+Filled time series:

+Bar chart

 Frequency distribution graph

-- 3. 3.
-Scatterplot

-- 4. 4.
+Scatter plot

 Polar plots: Breuer, Mean/sector and Freq/sector

-5. 5.
-Seasonal variation charts: Diurnal, Weekly and Annual The different charts will be explained in section 12.4.3 according the list above.
+Seasonal variation charts: Diurnal, Weekly and Annual The different charts will be explained in section 3.4.3 according the list above.

-For the statistical analysis types, see chapter 12.5 Regression modelling or chapter 12.6 Factor analysis.
+For the statistical analysis types, see chapter 3.5 Regression modelling or chapter 3.6 Factor analysis.

 In the Graph type frame, you can also see a list of the time series that you have already selected.
 It is presented there for your convenience, because in some presentation or analysis types, you have to specify which variable that is dependent.
 The dependent variable may also refer to a formula from the Variables frame.
-For some presentation types, a subframe will appear to prompt for scatter or polar settings.